pablo-meier/ghostlight/docs/faq.md

 I'm writing these in the first person as Pablo because that's who I am.

+**tl;dr Go to the Discourse site if you wanna hash shit out, let me teach you to write code, and so far this is just me doing building a thing with no Greater Ambitions, but I have no idea what the future holds.**

 ### What is the purpose of ghostlight?

 There's not a short answer to that -- you can read the [About page][1] for the